-Lastly, an agreed proposal from Plaintiffs and Defendants will be submitted to the court in January, 2018 to consider a plan in which a collaborative approach between parties to provide concrete steps to address the forensic mental health system are outlined and submitted to the Governor's office.
+Lastly, an agreed proposal from Plaintiffs and Defendants was submitted to the court in January, 2018 to consider a plan in which a collaborative approach between parties to provide concrete steps to address the forensic mental health system are outlined and submitted to the Governor's office.
+OFMHS continues to work with the Court and Plaintiffs in a concerted effort to bring components of the proposal to fruition so as to better-serve Trueblood class members and all individuals placed in the custody of DSHS for forensic services.